-As you’ll know if you’ve had any involvement with international projects and campaigns, the world is a big place and every region, country, in some cases city, has its own culture, trends and preferences.
+As you will know if you have had any involvement with international projects and campaigns, the world is a big place and every region, country, in some cases city, has its own culture, trends and preferences.
 This of course applies to social media as well, and while there are some platforms that transcend borders and have a large global footprint, there are some lesser-known ones which have equal, if not greater, significance in specific markets.

 Of course, if you take a social media tour around the world, Facebook, Twitter, LinkedIn et al. will feature in your journey – they are huge global sites with massive reach and in some cases, focusing solely on one of those platforms might be more than enough…